Mojave Experimental Fly-in - Mojave, CA (KMHV)

 Aviation World Records

-N944JK established four national and world records for "speed over a recognized course".
+N944JK established multiple national and world records for "speed over a recognized course".
 The aviation records are ratified by the Federation Aeronautique Internationale/World Sports Federation and National Aeronautics Association.

 Oakland, CA to Oshkosh, WI, class C1b, 245 km/hr over 2,875 km (non-stop)